 Reportable events that involve a Delaware youth are investigated by the provider's investigative procedures, and if applicable, the governmental agency that would investigate child abuse (county, township, state, etc.).
-Any event that involves a DYRS youth is documented and communicated to the DYRS probation officer and the Department's Contracts Unit.
+Any event that involves a DYRS youth is documented and communicated to the DYRS probation officer and the department's Contracts Unit.
 The listed providers are those who have a population of 51% or more of juvenile justice youth.

-In CY-2022, there were no PREA incidents reported out of the 104 unduplicated DYRS youth who were in residential placements that year.
+In CY-2023 there were seven (7) incidents reported out of the 128 unduplicated DYRS youth who were in residential placements with a contracted provider that year.